-- If the review organization says yes to your appeal, we must keep providing your covered inpatient hospital services for as long as these services are medically necessary. - You will have to keep paying your share of the costs (such as deductibles or copayments, if these apply).
+• If the review organization says yes, we must keep providing your covered inpatient hospital services for as long as these services are medically necessary.

+• You will have to keep paying your share of the costs (such as deductibles or copayments, if these apply).
 In addition, there may be limitations on your covered hospital services.
-(See Chapter 4 of this booklet).